waynodiablo/Oystercard/boris_bikes/boris_bikes.md

 ## Stage 4: Adding the next Feature Test

-We'll implement the next feature, which prevents the release of bikes when none are available.
+We'll create another manual feature test, which prevents the release of bikes when none are available.

 [Stage 4](boris_bikes_stage_4.md)